Our responses to consultations in the last five years

-- Work and Health - The UK government launched a national consultation on work and health on the 31st October 2016, seeking views on the needs of people with disabilities and health conditions in order to bring about a positive culture change around work, health and disability.
-Click here for our response.
+Work and Health : The UK government launched a national consultation on work and health on the 31st October 2016, seeking views on the needs of people with disabilities and health conditions in order to bring about a positive culture change around work, health and disability.

-- Equalities and Human Rights Committee: Widening Access to Scottish Universities for Disabled People (December 2016).
-Click here for our response.
-Click here for the Final report by the Equalities and Human Rights Committee.
+Widening Access to Scottish Universities for Disabled People (December 2016), a consultation by the Equalities and Human Rights Committee

-- We have also contributed a response to the Apprenticeship Levy consultation (August 2016).
+Apprenticeship Levy consultation (August 2016).
 This consultation asked for views on options for the use of its share of UK Apprenticeship Levy funding being transferred to the Scottish Government.
-Our response echoes feedback from the Employability Support for the Disabled consultation response, and from the Dyslexia Adult network (DAN) All Parliamentary Resonse to the call for evidence on halving the disability employment gap.
+Our response echoed feedback from the Employability Support for the Disabled consultation response, and from the Dyslexia Adult network (DAN) All Parliamentary Resonse to the call for evidence on halving the disability employment gap.

-- A response in October 2015 to the Scottish Government consultation on Employability support for the disabled.
-Click here for our response.
-The aim of the consultation was to seek views on what the future of employment services in Scotland should look like from April 1st 2017, after the Department of Work and Pensions (DWP) contracted employment support is devolved.
-The Scottish Government response to this consultation was published on 22 March 2016 and can be viewed here.
+Employability support for the disabled.
+The aim of the consultation was to seek views on what the future of employment services in Scotland should look like from April 1st 2017, after the Department of Work and Pensions (DWP) contracted employment support was to be devolved.

 - Scottish Government consultation on extending the rights of children with capacity under the Additional Support for Learning Act 2004 (as Amended) and repealing section 70 of the Education (Scotland) Act 1980 (March 2014)